4cc8783b/hass-jarolift/README.md

 proprietary bit of knowledge needed to operate them (the manufacturer key which is used in the process of encrypting/decrypting data).

-**This repository does not and will not contain the secret manufacturer key**
+**This repository does not and will not contain the secret manufacturer key!**

-If you do not have the manufacturer key you should get it by using google ;-)
+If you do not have the manufacturer key you should get it by using Google or follow the linked original source from above ;-)

 ## Installation